adkelley/shutterstock/README.md

 |            |         |          | image you want                     |

-## Textexpander Script
+## Usage (Textexpander script)
-Copy the query arguments into your clipboard.
-Then run the following script from Textexpander:
+Create the following shell script snippit in Textexpander:
 ```
 #!/bin/bash
 args=$(pbpaste)
 cd path/to/shutterstock
-/usr/bin/java -cp $(/usr/local/bin/clojure -Spath):classes shutterstock.main $args
+/usr/local/bin/bb -m shutterstock.main $args
 ```

+copy the query arguements into your clipboard and run the shell script snippit.